AD | Sponsored Post

-One of the things that I’m becoming increasingly aware of as I approach 30 is my health.
+One of the things that I’m becoming increasingly aware of now I am in my 30s is my health.
 That might sound strange, as you would probably think that life with type 1 diabetes would mean that health is at the forefront of my mind.
 Of course I worry about diabetes complications, but in the past I have been quite blasé about them as well as my general health.

 Pregnancy puts a huge strain on your body.
 I spent time with a chiropractor to alleviate my sciatica and back pain in my second pregnancy, and feared for my general wellbeing after extensive morning sickness for up to 28 weeks.
 Toss in a year of breastfeeding JJ (and a year of feeding Piglet previously), bending to lift babies and toddlers and a pile of home DIY and I think it’s safe to say the last few years have put my body through it’s paces.